davidgs/c8-workshop/Exercise2/index.md

-# Script Worker for Camunda Platform 8
+# Exercise 2: Your first process

 ## Implementing a simple script worker in Golang